 All you have to do is drag the box inside your house, tear off all of the plastic wrapping, and allow Leesa a while to decompress.
 Because it has been confined to a box for several days, the bed will be slightly flat even when you remove all of the packaging.
 Wait about 24 hours and Leesa will be ready to go.
 It’s completely safe to lay on and sleep on the first night, but just be aware that it’s going to feel softer than normal.

 What’s interesting here is that Leesa doesn’t actually make you return the bed, nor do you have to worry about somehow fitting it back into the box.
 In most cases, Leesa just donates that bed to charity and gives you 100% of your money back.
 They’re basically trying to reduce any barriers to you trying out their mattress.
 And, if the return rates at Tuft & Needle are any indicator, about 95% of people will end up keeping their new Leesa mattress.

 Leesa is one of the heavyweights in the bed-in-a-box industry, and part of their success is due to the price of the mattress.
-Sure, we’ve tried out cheaper, budget mattresses, but Leesa really is priced affordably, all things considered.
+Sure, we’ve tested out cheaper, budget mattresses, but Leesa is actually fairly affordable, all things considered.
 Here’s a breakdown of the MSRP for the Leesa mattress:

 |King / Cal King||$1,199|